 3. Irrevocable trust,

 2. Revocable trust, and

-If you need help with an estate plan, please contact me for help.
+If you need help with this process, please contact me.